Sunday, November 3, 2024

 General or non horror people content warning- gore including a full on blood fountain, didactic morality, deaths made to look like suicide, stalking vibes, neglectful alcoholic parenting.

-Plot- Tina has a dream where a man with a burned face and a glove with knives (Robert Englund) on the end attacks her, and she wakes up with nightgown ripped where he slashed at her.
+Plot- Tina has a dream where a man with a burned face and a glove with knives on the end (Robert Englund) attacks her, and she wakes up with her nightgown ripped where he slashed at her.
 The next day at school, she tells her friend Nancy (Heather Langenkamp) about it and about being scared to sleep and Nancy suggests Tina stay at her house.
 That night, they are joined by Glen (baby, crop top wearing Johnny Depp), Nancy's boyfriend, who was invited as Nancy's absentee alcoholic mother isn't around, and Rod, Tina's boyfriend who shows up unannounced.
 Before Rod shows up, Nancy reveals that she has been having similar dreams to Tina.
 That night, Tina is violently killed in her sleep and Rod is suspected of the murder.

 New to me or not- this one is new to me.
 Freddy terrified me as a child thanks to a primary school friend and so I avoided it in my teens, and then it has largely been unavailable in Australia since the demise of video stores.
 Would definitely rewatch.